-July 2022 we'll arrange the eight edition of PEGASUS FAMILY, an International Interactive Visual Puppet Festival in Pegasus Garden!
-Famous Puppettheatres from Italy, Germany, Denmark, Sweden will perform and give funny workshops.
+July 2023 we'll arrange the 9:th edition of PEGASUS FAMILY, an International Interactive Visual Puppet Festival in Pegasus Garden!

+Famous Puppettheatres from Bulgaria, Denmark, Sweden will perform and give funny workshops.

 We met these invited groups performing at festivals worldwide, and at international coproductions.
-The groups like the two themes of our festival: Ecology & UN Childrens Rights Convention.
+The groups like our two themes of our festival: Ecology & UN Childrens Rights Convention.

 The idea of the festival PEGASUS FAMILY is "Spirit And Hand", which means that the audience after a performance can express themselves together with the international artists by making their own pupperts to bring home.
-A lot of puppets are created out of natural materials from the garden like wood, sticks, flax, root-fruits.
+A lot of puppets were created out of natural materials from the garden like wood, sticks, flax, root-fruits.